CSS-Tricks/MovingBoxes/README.markdown

 ### Changelog

+* Version 1.6.2 (11/7/2010)

+    * Changed the initialization of the MovingBoxes script to not give internal links focus.
+Without this, MovingBoxes panels not at the top of a page will make the page to scroll down.

 * Version 1.6.1 (10/24/2010)

     * Added `easing` option which if set to anything other than 'linear' or 'swing' then the easing plugin would be required.